FaserF/hassio-addons/pterodactyl-panel/DOCS.md

 ## 📂 Folder Usage

-- `/share`: Mapped for sharing files between the panel and other add-ons or the host.
+- `/share`: Mapped for sharing files between the panel and other apps or the host.
 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`).
 Required if `ssl: true` is enabled.
 - `/data`: Used for persistent storage of the panel's internal data, including the application code and local settings.

 ## Support

-If you encounter any issues with this add-on, please report them using the link below.
+If you encounter any issues with this app, please report them using the link below.
-The issue form will be pre-filled with the add-on information to help us resolve the problem faster.
+The issue form will be pre-filled with the app information to help us resolve the problem faster.

 > Please use the link above to report problems.
 This ensures that all necessary
-> information (add-on name, version, etc.) is automatically included in your bug report.
+> information (app name, version, etc.) is automatically included in your bug report.

 If you have an idea for a new feature or improvement, please use the link below to submit a feature request.
-The form will be pre-filled with the add-on information.
+The form will be pre-filled with the app information.

 > Please use the link above to request features.
-This ensures that the add-on name
+This ensures that the app name
 > is automatically included in your feature request.